Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

+so that~\eqref{eq.necess-stab3} typically holds unless $|F'(\bar y_0)|$ is very large.
+The most restrictive assumption is~\eqref{eq.necess-stab2}, which requires that

-The coefficients of characteristic polynomial \eqref{eq:char_poly_F} provide information on the eigenvalues of $Q^\prime_F(X)$ since $\gamma_1=\mathrm{Tr}~Q^\prime_F(X)=\sum_i^3 \xi_i$ and $\gamma_3=\det Q^\prime_F(X)=\prod_1^3 \xi_i$.
-Apparently, the product of the eigenvalues of the Jacobian is independent of the amplitude modulation feedback and a decrease in one of the eigenvalues will be accompanied with a rise in the other ones.
+The coefficients of the characteristic polynomial (see Proposition~\ref{pr:amplitude_modulation} in the Appendix~\ref{app:E}) provide information on the eigenvalues $s_1,s_2,s_3$, since $\gamma_1=\mathrm{Tr}~Q^\prime_F(X)=\sum_{i=1}^3 s_i$ and $\gamma_3=\det Q^\prime_F(X)=\prod_{i=1}^3 s_i$.
+Apparently, the product of the eigenvalues of the Jacobian is independent of the amplitude modulation feedback, and a decrease in one of the eigenvalues will be accompanied with a rise in the other ones.
 The sum of the eigenvalues is an affine function of $F^\prime(\bar y_0)$.
-It is readily checked that the pair $(A,J)$ is controllable and all the eigenvalues of the Jacobian are influenced by the amplitude modulation characteristic.

-To maximize the convergence rate to the desired solution of the linearized in the fixed point closed-loop dynamics of \eqref{eq:1},\eqref{eq:2}, one seeks for the value of $F^\prime(\bar y_0)$ that minimizes the spectral radius of $Q^\prime_F(X)$.
-Fig.~\ref{fig:abs_eig_F} shows the absolute values of the eigenvalues of $Q^\prime_F(X)$ as function of $F^\prime(\bar y_0)$.
-The minimum spectral radius value is achieved at the (Hopf) bifurcation point where two real roots of \eqref{eq:char_poly_F} turn into a complex conjugate pair.
-At the bifurcation point, it then holds
+To maximize the convergence rate to the desired solution of the dynamics linearized at the fixed point of closed-loop system~\eqref{eq:1},~\eqref{eq:2}, one seeks the value of $F^\prime(\bar y_0)$ that minimizes the spectral radius of $Q^\prime_F(X)$.
+Fig.~\ref{fig:abs_eig_F} shows the absolute values of the eigenvalues of $Q^\prime_F(X)$ as a function of $F^\prime(\bar y_0)$.
+Interestingly, the spectral radius is minimized at the \emph{double multiplier} point, where two real multipliers of $Q^\prime_F(X)$ merge and then split into a complex-conjugate pair.
+As shown in Appendix~\ref{app:E}, in this case the eigenvalues are found from the coefficients of the characteristic polynomial, so the spectral radius (conjectured to be minimal) can be evaluated explicitly.